CO7003 - Managing Risk and Uncertainty (2025/26)

 Bibliography

-There is no single text currently in publication that provides a comprehensive coverage of all aspects of this module.
-There are several books which cover various parts of the module in some detail, and these are listed in the core text list.
+There is no single text currently in publication that provides comprehensive coverage of all aspects of this module.
+There are several books that cover various parts of the module in some detail, which are listed in the core text list via the Library link below.